dotnet/csharpstandard/standard/variables.md

 ### 9.2.1 General

-C# defines seven categories of variables: static variables, instance variables, array elements, value parameters, input parameters, reference parameters, output parameters, and local variables.
+C# defines eight categories of variables: static variables, instance variables, array elements, value parameters, input parameters, reference parameters, output parameters, and local variables.
 The subclauses that follow describe each of these categories.

 > *Example*: In the following code
 >